johnkg/Technical/README.md

 # Technical

 To run the code, download the (html, css, javascript) files and put it in the same folder.
+No need to download anything.

 Negative values are not allowed to be entered.

 * Assumptions are made for the computation of the cost forecast.
 These are:
  a.
 1000 MB = 1 GB